isaacullah/isaacullah.github.io/_pages/Web3D_pipelines.md

 ---
-title: Pipelines for creating and sharing 3D heritage data
+title: Accessible pipelines for creating and sharing 3D heritage data
-excerpt: Based on a presentation for Web3D 2021
+excerpt: Based on a presentation for the Web3D 2021 conference
 tags: [digital, Archaeology]
 header:
     overlay_color: "#333"